Last Updated on October 9, 2023 by Editorial Team

 3. AAHD Frederick J. Krause Scholarship

-The American Association on Health and Disability contributes to efforts made at the local, state, and national levels for improving health and education support for the disabled.
+The American Association on Health and Disability contributes to efforts made at the local, state, and national levels to improve health and education support for the disabled.
 Frederick J. Krause served in the special education sector as a teacher in 1954 and that stint brought him closer to issues of the disabled.

 - High school students who have achieved sophomore status by scoring AP course credits.